ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/reference/hpvs_undeploy.md

    hpvs undeploy --config $HOME/hpvs/config/yaml/vs_hpvsopbasessh.yml
    ```
    A message is displayed stating that virtual server(s) and associated networks, storage, images, and repository will be deleted.
 You are prompted to enter either `Yes` or `No`.
 If you enter `Yes`, the command execution continues, otherwise it exits the command execution.
-   When you have a large number of virtual servers to undeploy, you can use the following flags to simplify the undeploy operation.
+   When you have a large number of virtual servers to undeploy, you can use the following flags to simplify the undeploy operation:

    * `--exclude`: To exclude virtual servers from the undeploy operation.
 You can specify a single virtual server, or a comma separated list of virtual servers.
    * `--include`: To include the virtual servers from the undeploy operation.
 You can specify a single virtual server, or a comma separated list of virtual servers.